The Official Ranking of TV Revivals, From Roseanne to Arrested Development

 Mulder and Scully returned to TV with six new episodes in 2016 and they…weren't great.
 Yes, it was so much fun to see David Duchovny and Gillian Anderson back as their iconic characters, but the episodes felt off, save for one standout, you know which episode we're talking about.
 They got the chance to make things right with 10 episodes in 2018 and—gasp—they did!
 For the most part.
 The X-Files introduced new writers and directors to the team and with that came a fresh energy for a batch of episodes that felt classic and timely.
 Anderson has said she's done with the character and that's totally cool.
 Fox should be done with The X-Files then.
 The latest revival season didn't end great, but it ended on a sort of hopeful note for the beleaguered FBI agents TV fans love.
 Let it stay there.
 The magic of The X-Files lives in the chemistry between Anderson and Duchovny's characters.
 Let it stay that way.—CH

-During its nine-season run in the late '80s and early '90s, Roseanne was revolutionary in the way it portrayed a working class family, letting the struggles of the Conner family speak for the million of families out there watching were found themselves in the same boat.
+During its nine-season run in the late '80s and early '90s, Roseanne was revolutionary in the way it portrayed a working class family, letting the struggles of the Conner family speak for the million of families out there watching who found themselves in the same boat.
 With many of those same issues still present, if not intensified, in 2018, the timing for the show's return couldn't be more perfect.
 Sure, the political posturings of the characters in the premiere episode may rub some people the wrong way, but at the end of the day, the same scrappy and wickedly sarcastic heart that made us fall in love with Roseanne Barr's creation in the first place is present and accounted for.
 Plus, any opportunity to watch Queen Laurie Metcalf do her thing is a win in our book.—BN

 Article continues below